 Scrintal is a young product that has potential to become a major knowledge management and project management tool.
 Because it is an early stage product, there is a lot of room for development.

 For example, the ability to annotate PDFs is a hugely important feature for research and note-taking purposes, and this functionality is not yet available in Scrintal.
 Integrations with a wide range of other apps like calendars, meeting platforms, and others that are used by knowledge workers on a daily basis are still being developed.
+For instance the Readwise integration will soon be introduced.
 Offline support and a mobile app are in the works; this is definitely a big focus for the development team in order to provide a competitive experience with other note-taking apps and be a more commensurate alternative to Logseq.

 Consulting projects are almost always unique, composed of a specific set of deliverables to meet the needs of each client.
 It involves collecting loads of information, most of which will end up being irrelevant.
 For a client to execute recommendations requires careful planning and thorough explaining on the part of the consultant.